Kev-gp/published-notes/content/Blogs/Why Write.md

 For others, however, it can be understandably frightening.
 Rendering deeply rooted thoughts into words can uncover something we may not want to hear.
 But, as Demetriou argues, this revealing process is precisely what associates writing with therapy, so much so that the term “writing therapy” has long since been a part of psychology. ^84653e

 When starting a new page in my journal, the first few lines are always planned.
 I knew what I wanted to write about and could fill up half the page rather quickly.
-But as time went on, I realized most those lines could be safely discarded.
+But as time went on, I realized most of those lines could be safely discarded.
 The real insights are what remained after.
 These could be undisclosed aspects of us, as Demetriou suggests, an experience familiar to me when penning down various experiences.
 As difficult as it is, the discovery and exploration in that moment of vulnerability can be conducive to our psychological well-being.
 It can be a source of calm joy, when we let go of negative emotions and gain perspective.
 It calms us and lifts the weight off our shoulders.
 And it allows us to become better listeners to ourselves, creating a habit of mind that offers to understand the deeper parts of our soul.
 $\newline$
 $\newline$
 > *We must recollect our experiences and derive from them their moral.
 Otherwise, we remain in the past, plagued by reminiscences, tormented by conscience, cynical for the loss of what might have been, unforgiving of ourselves, and unable to accept the challenges and tragedies facing us.
 We must recollect ourselves or suffer in direct proportion to our ignorance and avoidance.
 We must gather everything from the past that we avoided.
 We must rekindle every lost opportunity.
 We must repent for missing the mark, meditate on our errors, acquire now what we should have acquired then, and put ourselves back together.*